 I did interval training back when I was trying to learn how to run.
 Of course, that’s over — but I still have the HIIT timer on my phone, because I LOVE to use it when I’m cleaning my house.

-Saturday mornings, I’ll set it to 5 minutes with 6 sets, and in 30 minutes each of my rooms has had 5 minutes of cleaning and I feel like things are in place.
+Saturday mornings, I’ll set it to 5 minutes with 6 sets and in 20-30 minutes each of my rooms has had 5 minutes of cleaning and I feel like things are in place.
 I feel a lot more peaceful when things are in their place.
 I like this particular trainer, because it gives you a warning whistle.
 That way I can kind of tie-up what I’m doing and move on.

 I feel like if I used a watch for this, I’d ALWAYS be checking the watch, instead of focusing on cleaning.

 And by knowing that in just HALF an hour I will be DONE I find the task doable.

 Ways to use intervals to clean your messy house

 Use a HIIT Timer to help you clean